stgm/scientific-programming-1/22 Language/15 Statistics/content.md

 When done examining, the final count should be `return`ed.

-Hint: build the structure of your program using the **filter with loops** and **calculation with loops** strategies.
+This is a combination of the **filter with loops** and **calculation with loops** strategies.
+To decide if a character is a letter, have a look at Python's [string functions documentation](https://docs.python.org/3.7/library/stdtypes.html#string-methods).
+There are many functions that start with "is" which might be useful.

-Hint: checkout [link](https://docs.python.org/3.7/library/stdtypes.html#string-methods) for string methods.

 ## Testing